-The first step was to conduct a basic feasibility study to ascertain if one of Chamberlain's drawings could be reproduced by the robot.
-To do this, a drawing provided by the artist was digitalised and initially drawn by the robot using a pen to gain a clear indication of how the robot was translating it.
+The first step was to conduct a basic feasibility study to ascertain if one of lan's drawings could be reproduced by the robot.
+To do this, a drawing provided by the artist was digitalized and initially drawn by the robot using a pen to gain a clear indication of how the robot was translating it.
 The image was then manipulated in vector software to determine a more refined result.
-This assessment involved analysing the robotic drawing, comparing it to the original sketch.
-Although the onscreen image appeared to be homogeneous to the original, it was only when the image was output through the robot that we could ascertain a better understanding of which aspects needed to be adjusted.
-Due to the digitalisation of the image, this on-going manipulation was easily achieved, removing and adding areas of shade where desired.
+This involved analysing the robotic drawing, comparing it to the original sketch.
+Although the on screen image looked homogeneous to the original, it was only when the image was output through the robot that we could ascertain a better understanding of which aspects needed to be adjusted.
+Due to the image, this digitalisation of the on-going manipulation was easily achieved, removing and adding areas of shade where desired.
 After a series of iterations, a test image was agreed.

 The ability to develop and adapt the image before the plate is etched is a crucial change in the engraving process.
 To remove lines in traditional etching you have to use burnishing techniques, which can be very time consuming.
-Through the robot's capability of first drawing the image on paper, the artist can reduce the amount of corrections needed when transcribing the image to the copper plate.
+Through the robots capability of first drawing the image on paper, the artist can reduce the amount of corrections needed when transcribing the image to the copper plate.

 It is also within this iterative process that we start to examine human gesture.
-By comparing the robots marks to that of Chamberlain's pencil lines we can start to analyse the way the artist has intuitively built up the composition and creation of depth and shade.
-As well as this giving us a better understanding of the tacit and easily overlooked ways in which humans draw.
-By a process of comparison to the artist's original work, it is also possible to examine the potential for subtly and nuances' within the robot's own mark-making process.
+By comparing the robots marks to that of lan's pencil lines we can start to analyse the way the artist has built up the composition and creation of depth and shade.
+As well as this giving us a better understanding of the way in which humans draw, it also allows us to examine the subtly and nuances' within the robot's mark making.

-Figure 3: Original pencil drawing provided by the artist.
+Figure 3: Original pencil drawing provided by the artist

-Figure 4: Drawing robot iterations.
+Figure 4: Drawing robot iterations

-After the refinement of the digital drawing, validated by using the robot as a pen-plotter (pen and paper), the robot was set to work on the copper plate customary to etching.
-A copper plate was prepared with hard ground in the traditional way and an etching needed was inserted into the robot, rather than a pen.
-The plate was then added to the drawing surface of the robot, and scribed upon.
+At this point a copper plate was prepared with hard ground in the traditional way and an etching needed was inserted into the robot.
+The plate was then added and etched.

-Figure 5: Robot etching the plate.
+Figure 5: Robot etching the plate

-We found that the robot was proficient at drawing into the ground and the image was successfully scribed into copper.
-The scribed plate was then processed and printed in the traditional way, resulting in the image in Figure 6.
+We found that the robot was highly proficient at drawing into the ground and the image was successfully translated.
+The plate was then processed and printed in the traditional way.

-Figure 6: First test etching.
+Figure 6: First test etching